-10 On-Location Movie Sets Around the World
+10 On-Location Movie Sets

-Hollywood and the international film industry don’t always confine themselves to a studio or backlot.
-Filmmakers have scoured the globe to feature big cities, small towns, churches, shopping centers, and natural wonders in their movies.
+FILMMAKERS HAVE SCOURED the globe to feature big cities, small towns, churches, shopping centers, and natural wonders in their movies.

 There’s a reason they picked these places, and both film buff and travelers will enjoy finding out why.